flux-iac/tofu-controller/docs/use_tf_controller/with_tf_runner_logging.md

 such as secret variables, to the local log.
 However, it is important to note that for the `ENABLE_SENSITIVE_TF_LOGS` to take effect, the `DISABLE_TF_LOGS` variable must also be set to "1".

+## The Default Logging Behavior
+- By default, the logging level for the `tf-runner` is configured at the `info` level.
+- The `DISABLE_TF_LOGS` variable is not activated as part of the default settings.
+- The `ENABLE_SENSITIVE_TF_LOGS` variable remains inactive in the default configuration.
+- Calls to `ShowPlan` and `ShowPlanRaw` on the runner are not logged by default.
+- For `Plan` calls made on the runner, error messages are sanitized as a part of the default configuration.

-For more information on configuring the Terraform Runner and its environment variables, please consult the documentation on [customizing runners](https://github.com/weaveworks/tf-controller/blob/main/docs/use_tf_controller/to_provision_resources_with_customized_Runner_Pods.md) within the Weave TF-controller.
+For more information on configuring the Terraform Runner and its environment variables, please consult the documentation on [customizing runners](to_provision_resources_with_customized_Runner_Pods.md) within the Weave TF-controller.